andybest/common-lisp/README.md

 imaginary matrix that you should have created for the object you wish to render.
 There are quite a few `UNIFORM-*` functions, and the full list can be viewed in the [package's exported symbols](src/package.lisp).
-Note that each uniform function takes the name of a uniform variable as a keyword symbol, followed by the value to modify it with.
+Note that each uniform function takes a program object, the name of a uniform variable as a keyword symbol, followed by the value to modify it with.

 ### UBO/SSBO Support